Coordinator: Kelly Ficklin

-The program of study in Elementary Education consists of five curricular components: freshman seminar and general education, the essential standards, content pedagogy (methods and internship), the professional studies core, and academic concentration.
+The program of study in Elementary Education consists of five curricular components: freshman seminar and general education, the content courses, content pedagogy (methods and internship), the professional studies core, and academic concentration.
 Upon successful completion of the program and related requirements, graduates are eligible for a Standard Professional I license to teach in the State of North Carolina.
 The NC Department of Public Instruction issues the teaching license based on University recommendation.

 The Elementary Education program is accredited by the National Council for Accreditation of Teacher Education (NCATE) and the NC State Board of Education.

 The Teacher Education Program standards for all education majors are described fully in the UNCP Teacher Education Program Teacher Candidate Handbook.

 Program Goals and Objectives

 The goal of the Elementary Education program is to guide the professional development of teacher candidates who are morally and ethically committed to the learning, development, and wellbeing of all elementary children and who possess the knowledge, skills, and dispositions needed to guide the cognitive, social, emotional, and physical development of diverse learners in ways that inspire, engage, and affirm.
 The specific objectives for elementary education candidates are delineated in the UNCP Teacher Education Program Teacher Candidate Handbook.
 Briefly, the objectives of the program are